Decentralisation in Japan: Financial problem

 Ratio of local public revenue was still one-third of Japan public revenue in 2006, but local governments receive two-thirds of Japan public revenue.
 It has been financial problem in local government since 1990s.
-Compared with other high-income contries, Japan local government taxes is exceptionally low, instead, grants from the central government is exceptionally high.
+Compared with other high-income countries, Japan local government taxes is exceptionally low, instead, grants from the central government is exceptionally high.

 In 2002, local revenue accounts of local taxes, 36%, LATG, 20%, central government disburstments (financial transfers from ministries), 14%, borrowing, 14%, miscellaneous, 13%, and other charges or fees, 3%.
-Between 1990 to 1995, local taxes, biggest part of local revenue, were ranging between 35 to 37 percent.
+Between 1990 and 1995, local taxes, biggest part of local revenue, were ranging between 35 and 37 percent.
 Because local taxes are from personal and company taxes, which are fluctuating, depending on an economy.
 In contrast with local bond, it increased every years from 8% to 17%, 1990 to 1995.
 The LATG also increased as well.

-Bond issues by local governments were 70% of local public debt iun 2002.
+Bond issues by local governments were 70% of local public debt in 2002.
 15% of the debt is from local public enterprise, which running on deficits.
 The Debt-to-GDP ratio of local governments had increased from 15% in 1991 to more than 40% in 2004, represented the equivalent of the gross national income of France.

 Due to difficulty of fiscal, many local governments tried to decrease an expense.
 In 2000, The Tokyo Metropolitan Government reduced the salaries of employees by 4% over two years.
 In 2002, Tottori prefecture reduced the salaries and bonuses of 11,500 staff members by 5% over three years.
 In 2006, Osaka Prefecture laded off 3,000 employees, reduced spending on construction projects by 10%.
 Other way to cove with the difficulty is to add new type of taxes.
 In 2000, Yokohama city added taxes on betting such as horse racing, pachinko parlors.
 Tokyo's Minato-ku added tax on cicarette vending machine.
 Yamanashi prefecture added tax on road.
 Suginami-ku add 5 yen fee to every plastic bag in supermarket.

 Autonomy power to add tax by local governments is still problematic.
 In 2000, the attempt of the bank tax by Tokyo's governor, Ishihara Shintaro, failed, because the judicial ruling stopped this effort, after twenty-one banks brought the matter to court.
 Schebath suggests a reforming of tax system that local financial autonomy should be increased.
 Jinno also suggests that consumption tax and residential tax should be in local government revenue to guarantee stable financial resources.